 Native resolution (in pixels)

 1 Mini DisplayPort

-| Dimensions (height x depth x width, in inches)
+Dimensions (H x D x W, in inches)

 18.8 x 7.8 x 22.6

 3 USB 2.0 ports; provides laptop power

 We’ve seen displays with faster response times that the LED Cinema Display’s 14ms.
 But we had no issues when watching movies or playing games.